-- Positions in close proximity to or over machinery or open type switchgear; - Below areas where ice or snow can accumulate and fall on persons accessing the metering equipment; - Locations liable to be affected by fumes, dampness, flooding, dust, noise, vibration, heat or other external factors that may cause deterioration of equipment or unsatisfactory working conditions; - Wet areas as defined in the Wiring Rules; - Hazardous Areas as defined in the Wiring Rules; - Where the temperature on the case of the meter exceeds 60 degrees C. - NOTE: the meter heat contribution can be up to 25 degrees C as per AS62052; - Where exposed to weather unless installed in a suitably approved enclosure; - Where there is insufficient light; - In fire isolated stairways, passageways or corridors; - Where access is restricted by vegetation; - Where projections at head height would pose a hazard; and
+- Positions in close proximity to or over machinery or open type switchgear; - Below areas where ice or snow can accumulate and fall on persons accessing the metering equipment; - Locations liable to be affected by fumes, dampness, flooding, dust, noise, vibration, heat or other external factors that may cause deterioration of equipment or unsatisfactory working conditions; - Rooms containing refuse bins, compactors, or used for storage - Wet areas as defined in the Wiring Rules; - Hazardous Areas as defined in the Wiring Rules; - Where the temperature on the case of the meter exceeds 60 degrees C. NOTE: the meter heat contribution can be up to 25 degrees C as per AS62052; - Where exposed to weather unless installed in a suitably approved enclosure; - Where there is insufficient light;

+The current version can be found on the VSIR website victoriansir.org.au
-• In close proximity to radio transmitters; eg Telecommunications / broadcast or HAM radio operations.

-8.7 Protection against Damage to and Interference with Metering Equipment,

-The customer shall provide adequate and appropriate protection methods to prevent any physical damage to metering equipment.

-The metering equipment and facilities shall be adequately protected against advertent and inadvertent damage, including: mechanical damage, vibration, effects of the weather, sea air, corrosion, vandalism etc.

-Examples of appropriate protection methods may include one or more of the following methods:

-- Where metering is incorporated in a structure that is of sufficient structural integrity e.g. brickwork or masonry blocks - Where metering is installed in a location that is protected from the weather in accordance with the Electricity Safety Act and Regulations, the metering equipment shall be located: - in a meter enclosure; or - on a hinged meter panel mounted on a suitable metering surround. - Where metering is installed in locations exposed to the weather the metering shall be installed in suitable enclosures conforming to these Rules; - Where protection against vandalism is required, the metering enclosure shall be locked in accordance with Clause 5.6.2 (Victorian Power Industry Lock or CL001 Key).

-8.8 Metering Equipment - Limits of Operation

-8.8.1 Direct Connected Meter - Limits of Current Carrying Capacity

-The maximum current rating of direct connected meters is 100 amps which shall not be exceeded.
+Low Voltage Metering • In fire isolated stairways, passageways or corridors; • Where access is restricted by vegetation; • Where projections at head height would pose a hazard; and • In close proximity to radio transmitters; eg Telecommunications / broadcast or HAM radio operations.
+8.7 Protection against Damage to and Interference with Metering Equipment, The customer shall provide adequate and appropriate protection methods to prevent any physical damage to metering equipment.
+The metering equipment and facilities shall be adequately protected against advertent and inadvertent damage, including: mechanical damage, vibration, effects of the weather, sea air, corrosion, vandalism etc. Examples of appropriate protection methods may include one or more of the following methods: • Where metering is incorporated in a structure of sufficient structural integrity, e.g. brickwork or masonry blocks or provided with a minimum protection to WSX3 as detailed in AS/NZS 3000. • Where metering is installed in a location that is protected from the weather in accordance with the Electricity Safety Act and Regulations, the metering equipment shall be located: • in a meter enclosure; or • on a hinged meter panel mounted on a suitable metering surround. • Where metering is installed in locations exposed to the weather the metering shall be installed in suitable enclosures conforming to these Rules; • Where protection against vandalism is required, the metering enclosure shall be locked in accordance with Clause 5.6.2 (Victorian Power Industry Lock or CL001 Key).
+8.8 Metering Equipment - Limits of Operation 8.8.1 Direct Connected Meter - Limits of Current Carrying Capacity The maximum current rating of direct connected meters is 100 amps which shall not be exceeded.
 The maximum demand, as determined under the Wiring Rules, of any electrical installations shall be limited by a main switch/es circuit breaker/s to ensure the current rating of direct connected meters is not exceeded.
 Where the maximum demand of electrical installations cannot be limited accordingly, CT metering shall be required.
 Note: For information related to circuit breakers refer to clause 6.7.1.2 (Electrical Installations subject to a specific electricity distribution connection agreement, contract or a deemed electricity distribution contract).
 Sites designed with a determined maximum demand approaching 80 A per phase or more, should strongly consider installation of LV CT Metering from the outset, to avoid rework due to load growth.

-8.8.2 Meters - Temperature Limits of Specified Operating Range
+8.8.2 Meters - Temperature Limits of Specified Operating Range Matering Excilition and analoguess shall be designed to ansure the mater is not at any time